PJ Haarsma: Con Man (digital series)

 PJ Haarsma is the producer and show-runner of the SyFy series, Con Man created by Alan Tudyk and co-produced by Nathan Fillion.
 The series is currently in its second season and available on the SyFy channel.
 PJ Haarsma set up the Con Man series at Lionsgate with executive, Seth Laderman.

 PJ Haarsma crowdfunded the first series of Con Man, setting records through Indiegogo.
 Haarsma produced the first season with a 23-day shooting schedule.
 As a 30-year production veteran, Haarsma sees little difference producing a web series over films, TV, or advertising.
-This series operated under SAG New Media and IATSE contracts, and crew members came from projects like Interstellar, Lord of the Rings, and TV's Agents of SHIELD.
+This series operated under SAG New Media and IATSE contracts, and crew members came from projects like Interstellar, Lord of the Rings, and TV's Agents of S.H.I.E.L.D.